 Digital currency, also known as cryptocurrency, is a type of digital asset.
 It uses cryptography to regulate the creation of its variants and secure transactions.
 The decentralized nature of cryptocurrencies limits the extent at which governments and their financial institutions can interfere.
 Bitcoin, the first and most well-known cryptocurrency, was created in 2009.
 The crypto trading market on Biticodes is open 24/7, 365 days a year.
-However, weekends can still have an impact on the market.
+However, weekends can still have an impact on the market when the crypto futures open.
 Let’s take a look at how weekends affect digital currency trading.

 According to oracledispatch.com for professional traders, a commonly thrown term is the "Sunday effect."
 This effect refers to the tendency for coin prices to drop on Sundays triggering a flurry of sell orders.
 Documents show the bitcoin market and other cryptocurrencies face major price swings over the weekend and holidays.